Most Hiring Managers would love to be able to offer the perfect candidate, their dream salary.

 2. Long-term job security.

-Things are getting better when it comes to job security, but we have recently been through a bad recession, which has left many people feeling insecure and nervous about their futures.
+Things are getting better when it comes to job security, but we have recently been through a few tough years, which has left many people feeling insecure and nervous about their futures.

-That insecurity still exists and a recent Deloitte study revealed that even last year, 44% people expected to leave their new job within two years.
+That insecurity still exists and a recent study revealed that 60% of Millennials would leave a job over a clash of values.

 So, if you have employees that have been with you for decades, show them off!